odoo/odoo-ls/server/error_code.md

 "XXXX is not in the dependencies of the module"
 The symbol you are importing is in a module that is not in the dependencies of the current module.
 You should check the dependencies in the \_\_manifest\_\_.py file of your module.

+### OLS30104

+"Model is inheriting from a model not declared in the dependencies of the module.
+Check the manifest."
+The declared model is specifying an inheritance to a model that is not declared in the visible modules by the current one.
+Consider updating the manifest of your module to include the relevant module.

 ### OLS30201